Alcoholism: Moderate drinking

-Moderate drinking amongst people with alcohol dependence - often termed 'controlled drinking' - has been subject to significant controversy.
-Indeed much of the skepticism towards the viability of moderate drinking goals stems from historical ideas about 'alcoholism', now replaced with 'alcohol use disorder' or alcohol dependence in most scientific contexts.
-A 2021 meta-analysis and systematic review of controlled drinking covering 22 studies concluded controlled drinking was a 'non-inferior' outcome to abstinence for many drinkers.
+Moderate drinking amongst people with alcohol dependence—often termed controlled drinking—has been subject to significant controversy.
+Indeed, much of the skepticism toward the viability of moderate drinking goals stems from historical ideas about alcoholism, now replaced with alcohol use disorder or alcohol dependence in most scientific contexts.
+A 2021 meta-analysis and systematic review of interventions designed to promote moderate (controlled) drinking found that this treatment model demonstrated a non-inferior outcome compared to an abstinence-oriented approach for many people with alcohol problems.

-Rationing and moderation programs such as Moderation Management and DrinkWise do not mandate complete abstinence.
-While most people with alcohol use disorders are unable to limit their drinking in this way, some return to moderate drinking.
+Mutual support programs such as Moderation Management and DrinkWise do not mandate complete abstinence.
+While most people with severe alcohol use disorders are unable to limit their drinking, individuals with mild to moderate alcohol problems are often able to limit the quantity and frequency of alcohol consumption such that their drinking does not cause harm to themselves or others.
 A 2002 US study by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) showed that 17.7% of individuals diagnosed as alcohol dependent more than one year prior returned to low-risk drinking.
 This group, however, showed fewer initial symptoms of dependency.

 A follow-up study, using the same subjects that were judged to be in remission in 2001–2002, examined the rates of return to problem drinking in 2004–2005.
 The study found abstinence from alcohol was the most stable form of remission for recovering alcoholics.
 There was also a 1973 study showing chronic alcoholics drinking moderately again, but a 1982 follow-up showed that 95% of subjects were not able to maintain drinking in moderation over the long term.
 Another study was a long-term (60 year) follow-up of two groups of alcoholic men which concluded that "return to controlled drinking rarely persisted for much more than a decade without relapse or evolution into abstinence."
 Internet based measures appear to be useful at least in the short term.